 The time in which any act provided by law is to be done is computed by excluding the first day and including the last, unless the last day is a holiday, and then it is excluded.
 (Civ.
 Code § 10.)

-Since the statute is worded in days, not hours, a notice is in compliance if it is posted one day and the meeting is held anytime four days later, even if the time period is short by a few hours.
+Since the statute is worded in days, not hours, a notice is in compliance if it is posted one day and the meeting is held anytime x number of days later, even if the time period is short by a few hours.